 Here are a few of my little favorites out of my new living room revamp.
 This white unit from Ikea is great because it has glass doors so the kids can’t touch my books and magazines that I want to display.
 Before they were constantly trying to rip and throw them around.
 I always feel a cluttered room full of the things I love is a home.
 My old living room was too much of a empty space and boring.
 Everywhere I look in my living room revamp there is something bright and breezy and it makes me smile daily.

 It doesn’t have to cost much to revamp your living room.
-If you are a tight budget like I was here are some…
+If you are a tight budget like I was, here are some tips.

-1. Draw out what you want that room to look like.
+1. Draw out what you want the room to look like.

-2. Think how can you reuse the things already in your room to achieve that look?
+2. Think about how can you reuse the things already in your room to achieve that look?

 3. Can you sell old furniture and use the money to buy the new furniture?